IskXCr/CG-Course-Misc/GAMES-101/Notes/readme.md

 # About Notes

+## How do I read notes online?

+So far GitHub markdown preview cannot provide satisfying experience on physical formulae.
+We compiled these notes into HTML format for easy access.

+Online reading experience currently relies on the HTML preview service provided by GitHub.
+Below are some temporary links that you may use to access notes.

 Only when the entire note has been completed will the readable-html be available.

 Select a html file from here and preview it in [HTML Preview](https://htmlpreview.github.io).